Anton Resch: World War II

 On 27 January 1944, Resch and his wingman Leutnant Franz Schall flew a combat air patrol in the area of Kerch.
 On this mission, they engaged in aerial combat with six Bell P-39 Airacobra fighters and Resch was shot down in his Messerschmitt Bf 109 G-6 (Werknummer 20581—factory number).
 Severely wounded, he did not return until May 1944.
 At the time of his return to combat, I. Gruppe at the time was based at Leipzig, present-day Serpneve.
 Resch claimed two P-39s from 16th Guards Fighter Aviation Regiment (16 GvIAP—Gvardeyskiy Istrebitelny Aviatsionny Polk) on 31 May.
 On 22 June, Soviet forces launched Operation Bagration, attacking Army Group Centre in Byelorussia, with the objective of encircling and destroying its main component armies.
-On 24 June, the Gruppe transferred to Galați and again to Peloniczna.
-The Gruppe reached Grabowiec in eastern Poland on 27 July and Kraków on 1 August.
-On 12 August they were again relocated and moved to Mzurowa.
+On 24 June, the Gruppe transferred to Galați and again to Poloniczna, a makeshift airfield located approximately 50 km northeast of Lemberg, now Lviv.

 The Gruppe reached Grabowiec in eastern Poland on 27 July and Kraków on 1 August.
 On 12 August they were again relocated and moved to Mzurowa.
 Here on 26 August, Resch became an "ace-in-a-day" for the second time when he claimed seven aerial victories, taking his total to 44.
 On 31 August, he again claimed seven aerial victories, his third "ace-in-a-day" achievement.
 On 10 September 1944, he was again wounded when he was shot down in his Bf 109 G-6 (Werknummer 166490) by anti-aircraft artillery 20 km west of Altsohl, present-day Zvolen.
 At the time, Resch was credited with 63 aerial victories, making him the fourth most successful active fighter pilot of I. Gruppe.